Leon Edwards: UFC Welterweight Champion

 Edwards rematched Kamaru Usman on 20 August 2022 at UFC 278 for the UFC Welterweight Championship.
-Edwards won the fight and title via knockout in the fifth round, claiming the UFC Welterweight Championship.
+After having a successful first round and struggling for the next four, Edwards won the fight and title via knockout in the fifth round, claiming the UFC Welterweight Championship.
 The win earned him the Performance of the Night award.
+This victory is considered by many to be one of the best knockouts of all time, as well as one of the best comebacks to ever be pulled off in UFC history.

-A third fight between Edwards and Usman took place on March 18, 2023, at UFC 286.
-After a point deduction in the third round due to grabbing the fence, he won the bout via majority decision.
+A third fight between Edwards and Usman took place on 18 March 2023, at UFC 286.
+With a point deduction in the third round due to grabbing the fence to prevent a takedown, he won the bout via majority decision.
+Aside from the fence grab, Edwards was commended for showing significant improvement from the second meeting with Usman, defending 11 of Usman's 15 takedown attempts and out-striking Usman on the feet for most of the fight.

+In the second defence of his title, Edwards faced Colby Covington on 16 December 2023 in the main event at UFC 296.
+He won the fight via unanimous decision.

+In his third attempted title defence, Edwards faced Belal Muhammad again in a rematch on 27 July 2024 in the main event at UFC 304.
+After being taken down throughout the bout, he lost the championship via unanimous decision, which was the first fight he lost in nine years.

+Post championship

+Edwards was scheduled to face Jack Della Maddalena in the main event on 22 March 2025 at UFC Fight Night 255 in London, England.
+However, Della Maddalena was pulled from the card to be rescheduled for another matchup, and was replaced by Sean Brady.
+In his first loss via finish, Edwards lost the fight via a guillotine choke submission in the fourth round.

+Edwards faced Carlos Prates on 15 November 2025 at UFC 322.
+He suffered the first knockout loss of his career in the second round.

 Personal life

 Leon grew up in Aston, Birmingham, England but is originally from Kingston, Jamaica.
 He started training mixed martial arts when he was 17.
 His nickname, Rocky, was given to him by his friends in school.
-His brother, Fabian, is also a mixed martial artist for Bellator MMA.
+His brother, Fabian, is also a mixed martial artist.